-As reported under the recoverability of Parent Company investments in subsidiaries, we found the resulting estimates and related disclosures of investment in subsidiaries and disclosures in relation to going concern to be acceptable.
+As reported under the recoverability of Parent Company intra-group receivables and investments in subsidiaries, we found the resulting estimates and related disclosures of intra-group receivables and investment in subsidiaries, and disclosures in relation to going concern to be acceptable.
 However, no audit should be expected to predict the unknowable factors or all possible future implications for a company and this is particularly the case in relation to Brexit.